MCATSW/avr-pin/README.md

 # avr-template

-A basic independent template for AVR rust.
+A basic AVR rust pin implementation.

 **Currently only supports the ATMega328P.**